 It is a proven fact that printers that are regularly are more durable than those seldomly used.
 It is essential for you to use your printer frequently.

-Printers that are rarely used tends to break faster due to dry ink.
+Printers that are rarely used tend to break faster due to dry ink.
 In other words, your cartridge can dry up if you don’t use your printer regularly.
 This problem can be more severe if rust and ink dries and sticks on the printer head for a long time, it will become difficult to clean.

 Printers that are regularly used will have a better machine as long as the printer is not excessively used.
 So, even if you don’t use your printer often, it is recommended that you use it at least once a week.